 Maynooth University implements appropriate technical and organisational measures to ensure a level of security appropriate to the risks to personal data that may arise in connection with the processing activities the University undertakes.
-The University will ensure that mobile devices issued to employees are secure.

 9. Data Incidents and Breaches

 Data Protection Law defines a 'personal data breach' as a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.